tap349/tap349.github.io/_posts/2018-03-05-react-native-running-on-real-device.md

   now local `3000` port is mapped to mobile's `3000` port.

-  `3000` is the port development server is listening on (accordingly it's specified as development server port in both _app/api/ApiHelpers.js_ and _app/api/graphql/run.js_).
+  `3000` is the port development server is listening on (accordingly it's specified as development server port in _app/api/ApiHelpers.js_).

   it's not required to forward `8081` port which is used to communicate with packager - this is done automatically when you run application: